AbhijeetKrishnan/vscode-markdown-reddit-spoiler/README.md

 # vscode-markdown-reddit-spoiler
-VS Code extension that adds support for the Reddit `>!spoiler!&lt;` syntax to the built-in markdown preview.
+VS Code extension that adds support for the Reddit `>!spoiler!<` syntax to the built-in markdown preview.